by Maren Madalyn, contributing writer

 - Encourage school staff to shift the language used in their family communications.
 Even simple changes such as moving away from using absolute terms, like “always” and “never”, reflects a growth mindset and moves the tone of conversations towards empowering families.

 - Collaborate with community leaders and local partners.
 Host workshops during Open House or Back-To-School night that highlight organizations that support families’ basic needs, like financial assistance, food banks, and more.
-Secondary schools can also partner with the local community college to help high schoolers explore higher education as one of several pathways available to them after graduation.
+Secondary schools can also partner with the local community college to help teens explore higher education as one of several pathways available to them after graduation.
 By connecting families with critical resources, schools can boost family capacity and empower them to partner with their schools.

-4. Create inclusive opportunities
+4. Create inclusive opportunities with mutual respect

 When families experience inclusive connection points with their schools (such as events available in their preferred language), it creates a sense of safety and belonging.
-Additionally, schools send an important message that they recognize and care for their parents, caregivers, and guardians’ well-being.
+Additionally, schools send an important message that they recognize and care for the wellbeing of their parents, caregivers, and guardians.
 They welcome them exactly as they are — regardless of their past experience.
-Last, these efforts signal an important effort to ensure each member of the school community is welcome.
-Mutual respect begets mutual trust, and trust is a necessary part of any relationship.

 Make it your own